sipcic/outbound-adapter/README.md

 8. Upon the completion of the move, the Adapter opens the new instance of the File in the Working Directory, and the process repeats.

-## Camel Outbound Adaapeter - High-Level Overview
+## Camel Outbound Adapeter - High-Level Overview

 This document outlines the design and implementation approach for a batch processing system that ingests JMS messages, transforms them into CSV records, writes them to a file on a shared NFS mount, and transfers the finalized batch to an S3 bucket.
 The architecture ensures message order, transactional integrity, and seamless batch rotation using EOF signaling.